kaedeaki/kaedeaki/README.md

 About me
 --------------

-I am a Data Science Enthusiast who makes value out of data
+I am a Data Sciencest who makes value out of data with Finance and Accouning background.

 * 🌍  I'm based in New York City
 * ⚡  Research Interest in Machine Learning, Deep Learning, Natural Language Processing